stigsanek/stigsanek/README.md

 ### My accomplishments:

 - Creating internal Python libraries to interact with business systems 🏭.
+- API implementation for launching RPA solutions 🔥.
 - Implementing Ci/CD (based on a local instance of GitLab) in the company 🚀.
-- Creating a basic RPA project template for Python 🔥.
-- Deploying a private pip repository ⭐.
+- Multiple RPA projects ⭐.

 Now I want to develop in backend development.